Social Security Filing Strategies

 There are some key considerations.
 First, your children cannot collect on this “family benefit” until you have begun to collect your social security benefit.
 You can turn on your social security benefit as early as age 62 but they reduce the monthly amount that you receive if you turn on the benefit prior to your normal retirement age.
 However, it may make sense to do so depending on the amount of the family benefit paid and the duration of the benefit.
 If you wait until normal retirement age, you will receive a slightly higher social security benefit for yourself, but all of the social security dollars that could have been paid to your children is lost.

-Due to these restrictions, this filing strategy yields that greatest benefit to parents that are either fully or partially retired, age 62 or older, with a child or children below the age of 18.
+Due to these restrictions, this filing strategy yields the greatest benefit to parents that are either fully or partially retired, age 62 or older, with a child or children below the age of 18.

 About Michael……...